 - Ask him to assemble them and create a name-puzzle.

 - At first, the names can be random and small.
 Let him take a while to graduate from three letter words to more.

 5. Give Rewards:

+Positive reinforcement is often successful with children.
 Buy him stickers, cars, and toys that he loves.
 Let him show off the prizes and rewards to his friends.
 This would encourage him to write.

 Schools And Their Role: